Posted on May 25, 2025 under

 Posted on under

-The Canning River in the Arctic National Wildlife Refuge is a river like no other.
-Its clear fast waters rush from the tallest peaks in the Brooks Range spilling into the Arctic Ocean in a wildlife rich delta.
-We will hike the northern edge of the Brooks Range and then paddle to the limit of…
+The Canning River in the Arctic National Wildlife Refuge is a river of superlatives.
+Its clear fast waters rush from the tallest peaks in the Brooks Range spilling into the Arctic Ocean in a wildlife-rich delta.

 Read More...